anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/adstock.md

 Each of these transformations offers different ways to model how the effects of advertising decay over time, depending on the nature of the ad campaign and the media channel.

 _Note : Lifesight uses adstock-ed modeling to understand the short-term impact of advertising.
-This short term impact is then converted to Immediate & Carryover_ For long term impact we perform Mediation Analysis.
+This short term impact is then converted to Immediate & Carryover.
+For long term impact we perform [Mediation Analysis.](https://docs.lifesight.io/update/docs/advanced-modeling-scenarios#/)_

-***

 ### 1. Geometric Adstock